uhub/awesome-lua/README.md

 * [max397574/better-escape.nvim](https://github.com/max397574/better-escape.nvim) - Escape from insert mode without delay when typing
 * [rmehri01/onenord.nvim](https://github.com/rmehri01/onenord.nvim) - 🏔️ A Neovim theme that combines the Nord and Atom One Dark color palettes for a more vibrant programming experience.
-* [willothy/nvim-cokeline](https://github.com/willothy/nvim-cokeline) - :nose: A Neovim bufferline for people with addictive personalities document and move elements around using the nvim-treesitter API.
+* [willothy/nvim-cokeline](https://github.com/willothy/nvim-cokeline) - :nose: A Neovim bufferline for people with addictive personalities
 * [ruifm/gitlinker.nvim](https://github.com/ruifm/gitlinker.nvim) - A lua neovim plugin to generate shareable file permalinks (with line ranges) for several git web frontend hosts.
 Inspired by tpope/vim-fugitive's :GBrowse
 * [windwp/windline.nvim](https://github.com/windwp/windline.nvim) - Animation statusline, floating window statusline.
 Use lua + luv make some wind
 * [CRAG666/code_runner.nvim](https://github.com/CRAG666/code_runner.nvim) - Neovim plugin.The best code runner you could have, it is like the one in vscode but with super powers, it manages projects like in intellij but without being slow